HRYama/LocationHistory/README.md

 HOW TO USE

-  'location_mapping.py InputFileName [-h] [-o] [-r] [-m]'
+  `location_mapping.py InputFileName [-h] [-o] [-r] [-m]`

   InputFile is your location data(.json)

-  *optional argment:
+  * optional argment:

-	-h, --help          Show help and exit
+    * -h, --help          Show help and exit
-	-o, --output        Name output file *now useable only .csv file default:"InputFileName".csv
+    * -o, --output        Name output file (now useable only .csv file) default:"InputFileName".csv
-	-r, --radious       When make map, line from each to each within this distance(but only degree). default:0.005
+    * -r, --radious       When make map, line from each to each within this distance(but only degree). default:0.005
-	-m, --map           Make html map.
+    * -m, --map           Make html map.
 Output file is "map.html"(open with Chrome or FireFox or so on.)

 Licence
-  use or something doing according to Creative Common(<creativecommons.org/licenses>)
+  use or something doing according to Creative Common(<https://creativecommons.org/licenses/by-nc/4.0/>)

 ----------------------------------------
 Please feel free to contact me.